Dave Haywood: Lady A

 On August 12, 2011, they released their ninth single "We Owned the Night" which is the second single from the Own the Night album.
 "We Owned the Night" peaked at Number 1 on the Billboard Hot Country Songs.
 The third single from Own the Night, "Dancing Away with My Heart was released on December 12, 2011.
 It peaked at Number Two on the Billboard Hot Country Songs.
 Their eleventh single "Wanted You More" was released on May 7, 2012.
 The band supported the album with their second headlining tour, the Own the Night Tour which was also their first arena and world tour.

 On October 22, 2012, On This Winter's Night, the band first Christmas album was released.
 One of the tracks on the album "A Holly Jolly Christmas" was released to Country radio and AC radio.
 A music video for the single was made.

 Shortly after the release of On This Winter's Night, the group started working on their fifth studio.
 Golden was released on May 7, 2013.
 "Downtown" was the album's first single and peaked at number two on Country radio and number one on the US Country Airplay chart.
 It was certified platinum by the RIAA.
 The second single was "Goodbye Town".
 In late 2013, the deluxe edition re-issue of Golden was released which included the third single "Compass".
 "Compass" was met with positive reviews and went to number one on the Country Airplay chart.
 Throughout 2014, the band toured the album on the Take Me Downtown Tour.

 In May 2014, "Bartender" was released as the first single off their sixth studio album.
 "Bartender" became their third number one hit on the Country Airplay chart and is certified Platinum.
 747 was released on September 30, 2014.
 "Freestyle" and "Long Stretch of Love" are the second and third singles off 747 respectively.

 In October 2015, they appeared on Good Morning America to announce they would be taking some down time after their Wheels Up Tour finished.
 They still continued to perform shows together throughout 2016.

 In January 2017, they released "You Look Good", the lead single off their upcoming seventh studio album Heart Break.
 The album will be released on June 9, 2017, and will support it on the You Look Good Tour.

-In June 2020, the band announced they were changing their name to Lady A in light of the original name's Confederate origins, as the name, "Antebellum" means before a war.
+In June 2020, the band announced they were changing their name to Lady A in light of the original name's Confederate origins, as "Antebellum" refers to the period before the Civil War.